tansey-lab/nf-rnaseq/nextflow/README.md

 ## Output directory/file structure

-The following is the directory and file structure that will be generated if paired end fastq files are used as a starting point and all workflows are run:
+The following is the directory and file structure that will be generated if paired end fastq files with naming convention `<sampleId>_R{1,2}.fastq` are used as a starting point and all workflows are run:

+TODO: Add `bam_multiqc_report` and any quantification (`RSEM`/`featureCounts`) outputs once finished running.

 ```
 ├── alignment